-Advance notice requirements for stockholder proposals and director nominations

-Our bylaws provide that stockholders seeking to bring business before our annual meeting of stockholders, must provide timely notice of their intent in writing.
-To be timely, a stockholder's notice will need to be received by the company secretary at our principal executive offices not later than the close of business on the 90th day nor earlier than the opening of business on the 120th day prior to the anniversary date of the immediately preceding annual meeting of stockholders.
+Advance notice requirements for stockholder proposals and director nominations principal executive offices not later than the close of business on the 90th day nor earlier than the opening of business on the 120th day prior to the anniversary date of the immediately preceding annual meeting of stockholders.
 Pursuant to Rule 14a-8 of the Exchange Act, proposals seeking inclusion in our annual proxy statement must comply with the notice periods contained therein.
 Our bylaws also specify certain requirements as to the form and content of a stockholders' meeting.
 These provisions may preclude our stockholders from bringing matters before our annual meeting of stockholders or from making nominations for directors at our annual meeting of stockholders.